 • Do not begin sentences with conjunctions: but, and, or, nor, for, so, yet.

 • Do not pose any questions in any assignments.
 This means, quite literally, not to use questions.
-Make statements instead.
+Write sentences in the form of statements instead.

 • Do not quote the bible or make allusions to religion in any way.